 Who We Are

 We want to be a church in the community, for the community.
 We’ve been a congregation since 1891 and have served many generations of people in the neighborhood.
-In order to better minister to this dynamic community, we at Doremus Congregational “Re-Started” as New Life Community Church in October of 2002.
-Bringing a refreshed vision and the clear preaching of the Word of God, God is blessing and transforming many lives by the gospel of Jesus Christ.
+In order to better minister to this dynamic community, we at Doremus Congregational “re-started” as New Life Community Church in October of 2002.
+Bringing a refreshed vision and the clear preaching of the Word of God, New Life in Bridgeport is seeing God bless and transform many lives by the gospel of Jesus Christ.

 Our congregation is cross-generational, cross-cultural, and cross-racial.
 While our teaching is in English, we worship in English, Spanish and Chinese to intentionally include the heart languages of our neighbors.
-We care about connecting the diversity of Bridgeport to Jesus.
+We care about connecting the diversity of Bridgeport to the rich love of Jesus.

 More than anything else, we seek to please God by being a disciple-making church.
 We take seriously the command to preach the gospel -- to lovingly persuade people to repent and trust in Jesus.
 Then we lead new believers to baptism and train them up to be disciple-makers themselves.
 We are asking God to multiply, not maintain, His Kingdom.
-And we trust God to work among us as we obey His Word without compromise, and walk in step with the Holy Spirit.
+We trust God to work among us as we obey His Word, without compromise, and walk in step with the Holy Spirit.

 We also seek to please God by being a loving family.
 We strive first to be a safe and healing place to grow and look to take care of those who are struggling in our congregation.
 Then we want to look outward, addressing the needs of the hurting and oppressed in our neighborhood.
 Knowing that love is an action, we seek to live in a manner that is consistent with God’s love as demonstrated to us in Christ.